Want Our 3 Favorite Film Schools to Contact You?

-Film Schools & Colleges in the U.S.
+Film Schools & Colleges in the United States

 Nestled in the hills above Hollywood, the AFI Conservatory offers graduate-level degree programs in Cinematography, Directing, Editing, Producing, Production Design, and Screenwriting.
 Students learn from master filmmakers and collaborate with one another to write, produce, design, direct, shoot and edit up to ten films over the course of their two years in the program.
 The school boasts an impressive 81% employment rate for recent graduates.

 Chapman is situated in the charming town of Orange, just outside the bustling film industry in Los Angeles.
 Undergraduate degree offerings include Creative Producing, Digital Arts, Film Production, Film Studies, Broadcast Journalism and Documentary, Television Writing and Production, Public Relations & Advertising, Screen Acting, and Screenwriting.
 At the graduate level, the school offers master’s degrees in Film Production, Film Studies, Film & Television Producing, Documentary Filmmaking, Production Design, Television Writing and Producing, Screenwriting, and joint producing degree programs in conjunction with the law and business schools.

 Columbia College Chicago offers undergraduate and graduate-level programs in Writing, Producing and Directing for Film and Television, with areas of emphasis in Cinematography, Visual Effects, Editing and Sound, and Web-based and Mobile Media, along with interdisciplinary work in Documentary Production.
 Students benefit from networking, internship, and educational opportunities in one of the country’s largest media markets; they may also take advantage of Semester in LA, the only year-round academic program on a Hollywood studio lot.